KwikKill/Kwik_bot/README.md

  gamemode TEXT NOT NULL,

  champion TEXT NOT NULL,
- matchup TEXT NOT NULL,
- support TEXT NOT NULL,

  gold INT NOT NULL,
  lane TEXT NOT NULL,
  kill INT NOT NULL,